Kindergarten Registration FAQs

 Which school will my child attend?

 Olentangy has 15 elementary schools.
-Click here to see maps and a subdivision listing for elementary attendance areas.
+Click here to see maps for elementary attendance areas.

 What does the kindergarten schedule look like?

 Kindergarten students attend school on a Monday/Thursday or Tuesday/Friday schedule with alternating Wednesdays.
 This schedule provides more consecutive days of learning, which gives teachers more freedom to create lessons that build off of a previous day’s work.
 Kindergarten attendance on these days helps to reduce the number of consecutive days that students are out of school, and allows the district to better balance the total number of days each set of students is in class because Fridays are often impacted by holidays and other no-school days, while Wednesdays are not.